Want to follow along with this writing? Sign up Today, it's free and easy

 "The man (barely) blinked, but it gave the boy enough time to stagger to his feet and lunge at the man, who threw him off with some unknown force; the boy landed in the middle of the street, who had to scramble to avoid being hit: apparently the drivers still couldn't see him... or his attacker for that matter" ~ Spelling error aside, there's something quite wrong with that sentence.
 I'm not exactly sure how you want to re-word it, but it certainly needs re-writing.

 I love the mystery you've built around everything and I'm looking forward to seeing this grow!
 Keep up the good work!

-almost 6 years ago Loanna Mace said:
+about 6 years ago Loanna Mace said: